jinghaihan/vue-stream-markdown/docs/config/controls.md

 - **Type:** `(content: string) => void`
 - **Triggered when:** User copies content from a table or code block

-The `copied` event is emitted when a user successfully copies content using the copy button.
-This event provides the copied content as a parameter, allowing you to implement custom interactions such as displaying custom notifications, tracking analytics, or integrating with other parts of your application.
+Emitted when a user successfully copies content using the copy button.

 **Example:**